joejag/aws_exam_notes/ec2.md

 - Placement Groups: Clustered (same rack), Spread (no where near), Partitioned (Spread with some together)
 - Placement Groups: Only certain types of instance work there.
 Name needs to be unique in account.
 Homogenus instances rec by AWs
 - WAF: Layer 7 (sql, xss, block countries, block query params).
 But also NACL available.

+# EC2 - Resource Groups and Tags

+- AWS Config can show you a count of your resources
+- You can right click on the EC2 Console and Create an Image directly from a running instance
+- AWS Resource Groups lets you search by resource type
+  - TagEditor: You can select a subset of resources and edit their tags (apply a tag to multi resources)
+  - CreateResourceGroup: Can select by Tag value
+  - SavedResourceGroups: Anything new with the Tag will appear here
+- AWSConfig: Can create rules for approved AMIs.
+  - Only fires on change.
+You can reboot EC2 instances to get the Rule to fire

+# EC2 - Working with EC2

+- VPC is a software networking device.
+No physical hardware, all virtual
+- If the default VPC is missing, under Actions you can create a new VPC
+- Default VPC is set up for you: InternetGateway, SecurityGroups, NACL, SubNets
+- When creating a new EC2 instance, Tags are applied to ENI, EBS, EC2
+- You can set an EC2 up with no ssh key, then Connect and add you public key
+- Restarting an EC2 keeps the same private IP but gets a different public IP
+- You can stop an instance and change it's instance type for vertical scaling

+# EC2 - Roles and Instance profiles

+- InstanceProfiles are for applying roles to EC2 instances
+- Roles exist as it would be burdensome to apply them to each box, including Spot instances
+- High level workflow
+  - Create an IAM Role
+  - Define which Accounts or Services can assume the Role
+  - Define what API actions and Resources the app can use after assuming the Role
+  - Specify the Role when launching the instance or attach the Role to a running instance
+  - Have the app retrieve a set of temporary creds and use them
+- Policy has "Effect" like Allow, "Action" like Put, "Resource" which is an ARN
+- Policy optionally can had a "Statement ID": Sid
+- AWS STS: Security Token Service
+- Steps:
+  - Create a Role
+  - Create a Permission so EC2 can assume that role
+  - Create Policy allowing that role to access an S3 bucket
+  - Associate the Policy with the Role
+  - Create a Development InstanceProfile
+  - Assoiate InstanceProfile with the Role
+  - Attached InstanceProfile to EC2 Instance
+- EC2 Intance can only have one role

+# Quiz wrong answers / extra info

+- Underlying Hypervisor on EC2 is Nitro or Xen
+- http://169.254.169.254 is a local-link-address and can be disabled
+- EBS Multi Attach is for connecting an EBS to 16 EC2 instances in the same AZ